riasingh2353/team27/docs/Lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TRF9JSS3JlQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The LED_BUILTIN value in the original code corresponds to the digital pin 13.
 Using an external LED, we modified this code to blink this LED for every other digital pin on the board.
+The LED was connected in series with a resistor to a digital out pin to ensure the max current wasn't exceeded.
 The modifications are shown below:

 *Modifications to blink code:*